Hassall Lab

 Dr Zak Mitchell (NERC DTP PhD student, 2014-18) - Zak did a cracking project on odonate flight ecology that produced a series of fascinating papers.
 Those papers will be coming out soon, meanwhile Zak is working as a Research Scientist at the Centre for Ecology and Hydrology.

-James Hunter (Industry-funded Masters By Research student, 2016-17) - James was only with the lab for a year, but he accomplished an enormous amount in his project on connectivity in the Humberhead Levels.
-James is now a PhD student at the University of Otago in New Zealand.
+Dr James Hunter (Industry-funded Masters By Research student, 2016-17) - James was only with the lab for a year, but he accomplished an enormous amount in his project on connectivity in the Humberhead Levels.
+James recently completed his PhD at the University of Otago in New Zealand.

 Dr Giovanna Villalobos (CONACyT PhD student, 2014-18) - Gio was my first PhD student and was a dream to work with.
 She has produced several papers already with a couple more still to go.
 Now back in Mexico, she is a postdoc working on the geographical patterns of polarised light at the University of Aguascalientes.